Djan88/wizardduos/wp-content/plugins/theme-switcha/readme.txt

 == Frequently Asked Questions ==

-**Does the plugin enable anyone to switch themes (and not just logged in users)?**
+**Does the plugin enable anyone to switch themes?**

 Yes, just set the "Allowed Users" option to "Everyone", and then add any shortcode to your page.
+After you do that, any user will be able to switch themes even if they are not logged in to your site.

 **I click the links but the theme does not switch?**